MarionMOwen/SharePoint-ReportPrinter/README.md

    <ul>
       <li>This is a setting in your &quot;Page Setup&quot; of the browser.
 Please modify the Footer section.</li>
    </ul>
    <li>The Page Numbers keep displaying on my report.
-How do i remove it when printing?</li>
+How do I remove it when printing?</li>
    <ul>
       <li>This is a setting in your &quot;Page Setup&quot; of the browser.
 Please modify the Footer section.</li>
    </ul>